Configure PHP namespaces in a project

 The central pane shows all the folders under the selected content root.
 Select the folder to be treated as the namespace root and click Sources.

-To configure a namespace prefix according to PSR-4, click next to the relevant source folder (namespace root), and specify prefix to use in the Edit Root Properties Dialog box.
+To configure a namespace prefix according to PSR-4, click next to the relevant source folder (namespace root), and specify prefix to use in the Edit Root Properties dialog.
 To have the prefix applied to the automatically generated code too, select the For generated sources checkbox.